Edward Albert Kreger: Military career

 From 1893 to 1898, he served in the Iowa National Guard.
 In 1893, he organized Company M, 4th Iowa Infantry, which he was elected to command with the rank of captain.
 In November 1894, he was appointed Signal and Engineer officer on the staff of the 2nd Brigade and promoted to major.
 In November 1895, he accepted reduction in rank to captain so he could resume command of Company M.

 His unit was called to federal service for the Spanish–American War and from April 1898 to October 1898, Kreger served as commander of Company M, 52nd Iowa Volunteer Infantry during its training at Camp Thomas, Georgia.
 During the company's wartime service, one member who served under Kreger was Guy Gillette, who later served in the United States Senate.

 After returning to Iowa, Kreger's company was re-designated as Company M, 52nd Iowa Infantry Regiment.
 In 1899, he accepted a commission in the 39th U.S. Volunteer Infantry, and commanded Company G from 1899 to 1901.
-He served in Luzon and Leyte, and received the Distinguished Service Cross for heroism at Los Baños.
+He served in Luzon and Leyte, and received the Distinguished Service Cross for "for extraordinary heroism while serving with 39th Infantry, U.S. Volunteers, in action between Los Banos and Bay Laguna, Philippine Islands, 10 March 1900, in an engagement with an armed enemy".

 In 1905, he graduated from the Infantry and Cavalry School at Fort Leavenworth.
 In 1906, he graduated from the United States Army Command and General Staff College.
 From 1906 to 1908, he taught law at the staff college.

 From 1907 to 1909, he was stationed in Cuba.
 From 1909 to 1911, he served as the judge advocate of the Department of the Colorado.

 In 1912, Kreger was admitted to practice before the United States Supreme Court.
 From 1914 to 1917, he was a professor of law at the United States Military Academy.

 From May 1917 to February 1918 he was the Army's Assistant Provost Marshal General.
 Kreger served as the acting Judge Advocate General of the American Expeditionary Forces during World War I.

 From March 1919 to October 1921 he was acting Judge Advocate General of the United States Army.
 In 1920, Kreger supervised preparation of the Army's Manual for Courts-Martial.
 In 1921, he oversaw preparation of Military Laws of the United States.

 From 1921 to 1924, Kreger was the assistant Judge Advocate General of the United States Army.
 From 1924 to 1925, Kreger was judge advocate of the Third Corps Area.
 In 1925, he was appointed legal advisor to the American delegation that served on the Tacna-Arica Arbitration Commission in South America.

 In 1927, he was appointed judge advocate of the Second Corps Area.
 From 1928 to 1931, he was Judge Advocate General of the United States Army.

 Awards

-Kreger received the Distinguished Service Cross for actions in the Philippines.
-In addition, he received the Army Distinguished Service Medal for actions during World War I.
+In November 1919, Kreger received the Distinguished Service Cross for heroism in the Philippines in March 1900.
+The citation reads:

+In addition, he received the Army Distinguished Service Medal for actions during World War I, the citation for which reads: